HeartBeat-SE/HeartBeat-SE-DTM/system-use-cases/heartbeat-system.md

 5. **Registration**

     - Primary actor: First Responders
-    - Scope: new users join the application
+    - Scope: New users join the application
-    - Scenario: a user that has obtained a BLSD certificate wants to subscribe to the application creating their profile
+    - Scenario: A user that has obtained a BLSD certificate wants to subscribe to the application creating their profile

 After having downloaded the application, users will fill a registration form with the following data: